jehaverlack/beautiful-book-builder/README.md

-# beautiful-book-builder
+# basic-book-builder (b3)

-This is a basic book builder template based on a Pandoc build process in conjunction with a number of other tools to generate PDF, ODT, HTML, LaTex, and Epub book formats from Markdown source content in an Obsidian vault.
+This is a basic book (article) builder template based on a Pandoc build process in conjunction with a number of other tools to generate PDF, ODT, HTML, LaTex, and Epub book formats from Markdown source content in an Obsidian vault.

 ## Directory Structure

 ```
-beautiful-book-builder/
+basic-book-builder/
 ├── build  (Target Destination for Final Outputs)
 ├── chapters (Input Content for the Book)
 ├── conf  (Configuration for the Pandoc Builds)